 ‘As for the word that you have spoken to us in the name of the Lord, we will not listen to you!’
 Jeremiah 44:16 ESV

 Do those in authority sometimes abuse it and prove themselves unworthy of it?
-Yes, but that doesn’t let you off the hook.
+Yes, but that doesn’t let us off the hook.
 The Bible says that in His youth, Jesus submitted to the authority of His parents (see Luke 2:51).
 And even though His ministry was marked by demonstrations of supernatural power, He still taught submission to the governing authorities in Rome.
 ‘Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.’
 (Luke 20:25 NKJV)

 (1) A distressing history of suffering or mistreatment.

-(2) Disrespect for an inept superior.
+(2) Disrespect for a sloppy superior.

-(4) Unfair behaviour from those in authority.
+(4) Unfair behaviour from those above you.

 Bottom line: ‘Anyone who rebels against authority is rebelling against what God has instituted, and they will be punished.’
 (Romans 13:2 NLT)